rolancon/7cal/README.md

 The first day of the first year on the calendar can also be expressed more explicitly as follows, which contains a second term:

-    +0-1/364
+    +0-001/364

-It contains a term (1) followed by a divider (/364), since there 364 days in the regular year (in the divider) and the 1st day in that period is 1 (the term).
+It contains a term (001) followed by a divider (/364), since there are 364 days in the regular year (as shown in the divider), and the 1st day in that period is day 1 (as shown in the term).
+Not that the term is padded with zeroes so that it will have the same length as the divider.

-The first day of the first week of the first year (whic is the same date again) is expressed as follows:
+The first day of the first week of the first year (which is the same date again) is expressed as follows:

-    +0-1/52-1/7

-which contains 2 terms after the year:
+    +0-01/52-1/7

+which contains 2 terms after the year.
+The 1/52 indicates the first week (with 1 in the term) of the year (with 52 in the divider since are there 52 weeks in the year).
+This is followed by the subdivision 1/7: the first day (1) in the week (the 7 divides the week that results from the previous divider into seven days).
+Not again that the first term is padded with a zero so that it will have the same length as the divider.

+Note that year is 0-based offset whereas the date is a 1-based index.

+Because expressing days, weeks and weekdays are so common the dividers can be left out and the terms will have implicit defaults:

+    +0-001
+    +0-01-1

+These is no cause for ambiguity because days are always 3 digits (001-364), weeks always 2 digits (01-52) and days always 1 digit (1-7).

+If you would like to express any another division of the year, let's say to divide the years in 13 'months' (of 4 weeks or 28 days each - so it would probably be more correct to call them 'moons') the divider can never be left.
+Therefore to express the first day of the first week of the first month it should always be:

+    +0-1/13-1/4-1/7

+### Time and msecs notation

+The time is expressed in a similar manner as the date.

     +1-1-7_1/86400
     +1-1-7_1/86400.999

 After the microseconds is placed the term that signifies the ISO 8601 equivalent to the full 7Cal notation.

     +1-1-7_1/86400.999*2016-31-12T00:00:01.999Z